Giuliano Ferrara

 Giuliano Ferrara (born 7 January 1952) is an Italian journalist, television presenter, and former politician.
 He is the founding editor of Il Foglio.
-Born into a communist and anti-fascist family, Ferrara took part to the student movement of the 1960s and 1970s.
+Born into a communist and anti-fascist family, Ferrara took part in the student movement of the 1960s and 1970s.
 In 1973, he joined the Italian Communist Party (PCI) and carried out political activity within the PCI, and at the same time dedicated himself to journalism, collaborating with Corriere della Sera since 1982 with the column "Bretelle Rosse".
 Later in the 1980s, he joined the Italian Socialist Party (PSI), with which he became a member of the European Parliament (1989–1994).

 After the dissolution of the PSI in 1994, Ferrara joined Silvio Berlusconi's political party Forza Italia (FI); he was Minister for Parliamentary Relations in the first Berlusconi government (1994–1995) and then focused on his journalistic career, founding Il Foglio in 1996, the same year he also became for a year the editor-in-chief of the Berlusconi-owned news magazine Panorama.
 Ferrara returned to active politics in 2007, re-opening the debate on the topic of abortion and proposing an international moratorium.
 In the 2008 Italian general election, he was a candidate at the Chamber of Deputies with the electoral alliance he founded in the same year, the Association for the Defense of Life.
 Abortion?
 No Thanks; he was not elected due to his list not having reached the election threshold.

 During his career, Ferrara gained widespread popularity as a commentator and television presenter, also earning satire.
 He brought sensational and provocative investigative journalism to television, including Linea rovente (1987), Il testimone (1988), Il gatto (1989), L'istruttoria (1991), Diario di guerra (e pace) (2001), Otto e mezzo (2002–2008), and Qui Radio Londra (2011).
 In 2015, he stepped down as editor-in-chief of Il Foglio.
 He also published various essays.